cacttus/BR2/project/devlog.md

 * TODO - All strings use the same hash function which may cause collisions.
 Integrate collision handling function in HashMap and in all places where STRHASH is used.

 ## Phase I Roadmap
-* I. [ ] Remove Spec System, use "data" system.
+* I. - [ ] Remove Spec System, use "data" system.
-* II. [ ] CSharp inline *minimal* scripts.
+* II. - [ ] CSharp inline *minimal* scripts.
-* III. [ ] Remove WorldObject inheritence, and use Component model.
+* III. - [ ] Remove WorldObject inheritence, and use Component model.
-* IV. [ ] CMake integration.
+* IV. - [ ] CMake integration.
 Test on iOS, Linux, Android.
-* V. [ ] Instanced Rendering.
+* V. - [ ] Instanced Rendering.
 Merge all the uniform buffers, skin joint buffers.
 Reference by gl_InstanceID. (see PhysicsManager)
-* VI. [ ] Keyframe Bezier curve handles, and bezier interpolation (see KeyFrame)
+* VI. - [ ] Keyframe Bezier curve handles, and bezier interpolation (see KeyFrame)

 ## Currently Working On..
-1. ~~Unlink the Window viewport with the Camera Viewport.~~
+1. - [x] ~~Unlink the Window viewport with the Camera Viewport.~~
 	* Although this is 'logical', this is not possible with modern GPUs, as we'd end up having to create separate RenderPipe's per Camera, since, the Viewport Width/Height determines the RenderPipe Width/Height. *Nor* are framebuffers shared across GL contexts, *and* we are running these contexts asynchronously.
 Each renderpipe uses more than 8 1080p surfaces.
 Obviously, we'd end up with memory or performance issues.
 The solution, is to share camera viewport.
 Maybe, in the future, when GPUs can handle such intensity.
-2. Data Class Separation
+2. - [ ] Data Class Separation
 	* Implement clone() on nodes.
 	* Move complex methods from all *data* classes to their respective Node classes.
 	* Remove inheritence from data classes.
-4. Remove WorldObject class inheritance, and favor composition like Unity does.
+4. - [ ] Remove WorldObject class inheritance, and favor composition like Unity does.
 Managers will hold onto components.
 	* WorldObject will be composited by other items and not inherited.
-5. *Dynamic skinning* where, mesh components are *components* and their *skin* is a separate component on WorldObject.
+5. - [ ] *Dynamic skinning* where, mesh components are *components* and their *skin* is a separate component on WorldObject.
-6. Simplifying the UI to work with the UI design for this game.
+6. - [ ] Simplifying the UI to work with the UI design for this game.
 Updating UI performance.
-7. Move window update logic from AppRunner to GraphicsWindow so they can run async.
+7. - [ ] Move window update logic from AppRunner to GraphicsWindow so they can run async.
-8. Much of PhysicsManager must be moved to Scene, Object Creation.
+8. - [ ] Much of PhysicsManager must be moved to Scene, Object Creation.

 *2/18/2020*
 *Although we resolved to pull the old (working) version of BR2, it wouldn't make sense to go back to this change.